-Does my lifestyle during pregnancy and early motherhood increase the risk of my child being overweight?
+Does my lifestyle influence the risk of my child being overweight?

-There is some evidence to suggest that your health and the choices you make when you’re pregnant and when your baby is born may affect your child’s weight later in life.
+There is evidence that suggests your health, and choices you make when you’re pregnant and when your baby is born, may affect your child’s weight.

-If you’re very overweight during your pregnancy, then your child may be more likely to become overweight as he or she gets older.
-If you develop diabetes while you’re pregnant (gestational diabetes), this may increase the chances of your child becoming overweight or obese in later life.
+If you’re very overweight when you're pregnant, your child may be more likely to become overweight as they get older.
+If you develop diabetes while you’re pregnant (gestational diabetes), this may increase the risk of your child becoming overweight or obese in later life too.

 Some research shows that smoking when you’re pregnant may increase the risk of your child being overweight or obese later in life.
-There are many other ways that smoking can harm an unborn baby too, so if you do smoke you should stop when you’re pregnant.
-If you do smoke and are pregnant or trying to get pregnant, you should ask your GP for advice.
+There are many other ways that smoking can harm an unborn baby too.
+If you smoke, it's important to stop before or when you become pregnant.
+If you do smoke and are pregnant or trying to get pregnant, contact your GP for advice.

-There is some research that shows breastfeeding your baby may help reduce the risk of your child becoming overweight as he or she grows up.
-More recent research only observed this in mother’s who didn’t smoke during pregnancy and who breastfed their child, suggesting that a combination of factors may help reduce the risk of childhood obesity.
+There is some research that shows breastfeeding your baby may help reduce the risk of them becoming overweight as he or she grows up.
 Breastfeeding has a number of health benefits for you and your baby, but it may not always be an option for every new mother.
-Talk to your midwife or health visitor about the benefits of breastfeeding and any problems you may be having.
+Talk to your midwife or health visitor about the benefits of breastfeeding, and if you're having any problems.

 I'm finding it difficult to get my child to eat healthily.
-How can I encourage him or her to try new food?
+How can I encourage them to try new food?

 Children can sometimes be fussy eaters and it can be a challenge to get them to try new things.
-Try involving your child in preparing meals with you and gradually introduce new foods into your child's diet.
+Try involving your child in preparing meals with you and gradually introduce new foods to their diet.

 Children need a healthy, balanced diet to help them grow and stay healthy.
-The foods they eat should include fruit, vegetables and starchy foods.
+The foods they eat should include fruit, vegetables, starchy foods and protein.
 Encourage your child to choose a variety of foods from an early age.
 This will help them to get all the vitamins, minerals and nutrients they need.

-There are a number of ways you can introduce new foods in a fun way, and involve your child more in choosing and preparing the foods they eat.
-Some of the main ones are listed below.
+There are a number of ways you can introduce new foods in a fun way.
+We’ve made some suggestions here.

-- Involving your child in preparing and buying food with you will help him or her to get interested in cooking and in different foods.
+- Involve your child in preparing and buying food as it will help them to get interested in cooking and different foods.

 - Make your meals a social occasion and eat together as a family.